How to set strong passwords

 BeConnected says it best; Passwords help protect your most important personal information and prevent others from accessing that information.

-Follow these tips to strengthen your passwords and keep your online accounts secure.
+Follow these tips to make a strong password and keep your online accounts secure.

 Combine uppercase letters, lowercase letters, numbers, and special characters (like !, @, #, $) to create a stronger password.